hsci-r/elasticsearch-openshift/README.md

 Instructions for use and best practices at [/documentation](documentation) -folder in this repository.

+We currently employ the "Helm chart" -method recommended by Rahti.

 ## YAML templates

 These are imported into Rahti to setup the environments.
 Ideally no manual input needed (still working on that).